cKhasandi/customer_churn-SyriaTel/README.md

 **#Project Title: SyriaTel Customer Churn Prediction**

+**Motivation**
+The primary motivation behind this project is to reduce the churn rate by accurately predicting customers who are at risk of leaving SyriaTel.
+By understanding the patterns that lead to churn, the company can implement targeted retention strategies and improve customer satisfaction.

 **Project Overview**
 The aim of this project is to build a machine learning classifier to predict whether a customer will "soon" stop doing business with SyriaTel, a telecommunications company.
 This is a binary classification problem where the goal is to identify the likelihood of customer churn.